 THIS is what 6 Week Social is all about, building the village and supporting each other on the rollercoaster ride of motherhood.

-What makes this group unique and a must do, is that from the time you get in touch with me I am there to guide, nurture and support you from pregnancy and beyond because I don't want any one else to go through those dark times if they don't have to.
+What makes this group unique and a must do, is that from the time you get in touch with us we are there to guide, nurture and support you from pregnancy and beyond because we don't want any one else to go through those dark times if they don't have to.

-This is not a franchise where I am bound by certain rules and regulations with targets to meet.
+This is not a franchise where we are bound by certain rules and regulations with targets to meet.

-I am a mum (of two young boys) who has been through it and identified what mums truly need is time to develop and adjust to their new normal and spend time with other local mums.
+We are mums who have been through it and identified what mums truly need is time to develop and adjust to their new normal and spend time with other local mums.

 Regular meet ups to get to know each other at your own pace and over a period of time ensure that you feel comfortable and more confident with yourself and each other week after week.